Kurds in Syria: Arab cordon

-Syrian policies in the 1970s led to Arabs resettling in majority Kurdish areas.
+The Ba'athist government's policies in the 1970s led to Arabs resettling in majority Kurdish areas.
 In 1965, the Syrian government decided to create an Arab cordon (Hizam Arabi) in the Jazira region along the Turkish border.
 The cordon was along the Turkish-Syrian border and 10–15 kilometers wide, stretched from the Iraqi border in the east to Ras Al-Ain in the west.
 The implementation of the Arab cordon plan began in 1973 and Bedouin Arabs were brought in and resettled in Kurdish areas.
 The toponymy of the area such as village names were Arabized.
 According to the original plan, some 140,000 Kurds had to be deported to the southern desert near Al-Raad.
 Although Kurdish farmers were dispossessed of their lands, they refused to move and give up their houses.
 Among these Kurdish villagers, those who were designated as alien were not allowed to own property, to repair a crumbling house or to build a new one.
 In 1976 the further implementation of the arabization policy along the Turkish border was officially dropped by Hafez al Assad.
 The achieved demographic changes were not reverted, and in 1977 a ban on non-arabic place names was issued.